 - Dark urine

 Addiction to prescription painkillers such as Norco, Suboxone, Methadone or OxyContin is on the rise around the world.
-Whether used therapeutically or recreationally, opiates can lead to drug dependence.
+Whether used therapeutically or recreational, opiates can lead to drug dependence.

-Medically-supervised programs have proven successful in the treatment of opiate addiction.
+Medically-supervised programs have proven successful in Norco treatment.
 In some cases, in-patient treatment is required.
-Waismann Method offers a rapid opiate detox from Norco that is safe & effective.
+Waismann Method offers a rapid detox, has been one of the most successful Norco treatment available. that is safe & effective.

 We are here to help.